decsys/decsys/response-items/freetext-component/README.md

 The bundle process needs to obey the following rules:

-- (TODO: Transpile JSX and modern features to run in DECSYS supported browsers)
+- Transpile JSX and modern features to run in DECSYS supported browsers
   - leave ES Modules intact
 - Treat the following npm packages as globals (as the Survey Platform provides a single instance of them for component use):
   - React